flyteorg/flyte/rsts/tutorials/run_flyte_laptop.rst

     brew install kubectl

 #.
 If running locally ensure you have docker installed - as explained `here <https://docs.docker.com/get-docker/>`_
 #.
-If you prefer to run the Flyte test cluster on a cloud environment like `AWS EKS <https://aws.amazon.com/eks/>`_, `Google GKE <https://cloud.google.com/kubernetes-engine>`_, then jump to :ref:`next section <tutorials-getting-started-flyte-hosted>`.
+If you prefer to run the Flyte test cluster on a cloud environment like `AWS EKS <https://aws.amazon.com/eks/>`_, `Google GKE <https://cloud.google.com/kubernetes-engine>`_, then follow the instructions for hosted Flyte below.

 Steps
 ======